Harry-Yates/Harry-Yates/README.md

 Based in Stockholm · [harryyates.com](https://harryyates.com)

 <!-- WEATHER_START -->
-San José 20° 🌧️ · Stockholm -3° ☁️
+San José 20° ☁️ · Stockholm -3° ☁️

 # 20°
-🌧️ **This evening, light rain with minimal accumulation, sunrise at 5:35 AM.**
+☁️ **This evening, mostly clear with a few clouds, sunrise at 5:35 AM.**

 **↑** 24° **↓** 20° · Tomorrow: 🌧️ 25°
 Week: ▃▅▂▅▅█▁ (21° to 27°)